wiseweb-works/nextjs-monal/content/00003-nlnet-funding.md

 ---
-title: "NLNet Funding"
+title: 'NLNet Funding'
 date: 2022-09-11

-tags: []
-author: "Monal"
+author: 'Monal'
 ---

 We are pleased to announce that we got funding by the EU’s [NGI Assure via the NLnet Foundation](https://nlnet.nl/assure/) to work on some important features in Monal.